codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/accounting-quickbooksdesktop.md

 Here's how your SMB users interact with the QBD connector.

-- The SMB user downloads the connector as part of the link flow.
+- The SMB user downloads the connector as part of the link flow (unless the user is using Right Networks or QBD enterprise cloud, in which case they will skip this step)
-- The user needs administrator privileges (admin rights) to run the connector installer.
+  - The user needs to download and run the connector installer, this requires administrator privileges (admin rights) to run.
 Alternatively, a different administrator can approve the installation and run the connector.
-- The SMB user completes some simple steps to complete the installation (as described in [Install the QuickBooks Desktop connector](/integrations/accounting/quickbooksdesktop/installing-the-quickbooks-connector)).
+- The SMB user then needs to download and run the configuration file (as described in [Install the QuickBooks Desktop connector](/integrations/accounting/quickbooksdesktop/installing-the-quickbooks-connector)).
 In summary, they'll need to:
-  - Enter their unique license number (their Codat Company ID), which is provided during the link flow.
+  - Authorise the connector to access the QuickBooks Desktop company.
-  - Complete some steps to point the connector at the correct accounting package data file on their local machine.
+  - Enter the password into the connector, which is provided during the link flow.

 When installed, the QBD connector doesn’t require any further interaction by the SMB user, and administrator privileges are no longer required.